clusterio/clusterio/docs/configuration.md

 Defaluts to a random 31 bit integer.

-### instance.assigned_slave
+### instance.assigned_host

-Slave this instance is assigned to.
+Host this instance is assigned to.
 To change this you need to use the separate assign instance interface.
-After being assigned to a slave the directory for the instance is created on the slave.
+After being assigned to a host the directory for the instance is created on the host.

 Defaults to null meaning not assigned.

 ### instance.auto_start

-If enabled start this instance when the slave it is assigned to is started up.
+If enabled start this instance when the host it is assigned to is started up.
-Does not affect start or stop of the instance while the slave is running.
+Does not affect start or stop of the instance while the host is running.

 Defaults to false.